Course Code: GES117

 Melissa Dunworth has been a pharmacy technician for over 13 years and has worked in retail, closed pharmacy, and training/education areas during her career.
 Melissa holds a Bachelor's degree in Speech and Hearing Sciences and works as a Developmental Specialist in Early Intervention for children ages 0 to 3 years.
 She has been a certified pharmacy technician since 1997.
 Melissa is also registered with the New Mexico Board of Pharmacy.

 Betty Stahl holds a doctorate in pharmacy from Shenandoah University.
-She has taught pharmacy technician programs at ASA College in New York City and ACT in Arlington, Virginia, over the past several years.
-Betty has also worked as a pharmacist at CVS and in hospital settings.
+Over the past several years, she has taught pharmacy technician programs at ASA College in New York City and ACT in Arlington, Virginia.
+Stahl has also worked as a pharmacist in independent and hospital settings.

 If you're interested in becoming a pharmacy technician, this course is for you!
 No healthcare or medical office work experience is required.

 You should be proficient in keyboarding (approximately 35 words per minute), have a basic understanding of a word-processing computer program (Microsoft Word is recommended), and have a command of English grammar and punctuation.

 You are encouraged to have a basic understanding of high school math including percent's and proportions at the algebra level.
 This course will provide a review of fractions and decimals, in addition to covering more advanced pharmacy equations.

 In order to sit for the national certification exam, you must be 18 years old and have a high school diploma or equivalent; therefore, it's recommended you have this within 6 months of enrolling for this course.